DvorakDwarf/Infinite-Storage-Glitch/README.md

 <summary><b>But is this against TOS ?</b></summary>
 <b>Answer is:</b> maybe?

-I doubt there is any part of the TOS saying that you can't upload videos containing files, but I also did not want to shovel through all the legalese.
-I still don't condone using this tool for anything serious/large.
-YouTube might understandably get mad.
+I doubt there's a part of the TOS that says you can't upload videos that contain files, but regardless, YouTube's policies prohibit spam.
+I don't advise using this tool for anything serious/large.
+YouTube might understandably get mad, even though the videos might be private.
 </details>

 # Installation